 The DYFS Trap

-At this point, the parents could have called a lawyer right away but since they think the allegations are false, they figure they don’t need a lawyer. (or – they think that a lawyer is too expensive; DYFS will get mad if they get a lawyer; DYFS will not allow them to get a lawyer; they will look guilty if they get a lawyer).
-Thus, they meet with the DYFS case worker on Monday without hiring a lawyer.
+At this point, the parents could have called a lawyer right away but since they think the allegations are false, they figure they don’t need a lawyer (or – they think that a lawyer is too expensive; DYFS will get mad if they get a lawyer; DYFS will not allow them to get a lawyer; they will look guilty if they get a lawyer).
+So they meet with the DYFS case worker on Monday without hiring a lawyer.
 It becomes clear that Bill has never hit the children and the other allegations are false.
 Thus, the case worker says that the case will probably be closed soon.
-Thus, Bill and Sue think that there is nothing to worry about.
+Bill and Sue now think that there is nothing to worry about.
 A few weeks ago by and they hear nothing.
 Then, the case worker calls and says that her supervisor wants both parents to take a substance abuse evaluation and to sign a HIPPA form so that DYFS can speak to their doctors.

 The psychological evaluation reveals that Sue also suffers from PTSD as a result of an incident in her childhood.
-The doctor finds that her marijuana use is a form of self medication, especially since she has not refilled her xanax prescription in a year.
+The doctor finds that her marijuana use is a form of self medication, especially since she has not refilled her Xanax prescription in a year.
 The evaluation also reveals that she lacks parenting skills and that she enables Bill’s alcohol use.
 As a result, the doctor suggests numerous services including parenting skills, individual therapy and intensive outpatient for the drug use.
 Bill and Sue are again furious and refuse to participate in the services.
-The doctor twisted everything they said and felt that Sue was being devensive because she denied the allegations.
+The doctor twisted everything they said and the doctor felt that Sue was being defensive because she denied the allegations.
 DYFS then shows up at the house with the police and removes the children.
 They are placed in foster care and the parents have no contact with the children pending the court date three days later.